mjcilia/Yieldstreet/README.md

     - Functional Components were used through out.
 As a functional programming advocate myself I find functional components more performant, easier to test, easier to reason about and in general more reusable.
 Functional components in a way were not utilised to the fullest of extents as they still rely on state nonetheless I wanted to keep things simple for the sake of this challenge.

     - Brad Frosts Atomic Design was used in relation to component structure, thus why components are seperated into 4 distinct levels, namely atoms, molecules, organisms and templates.
 See https://bradfrost.com/blog/post/atomic-web-design/.

+    - Component were also prefixed with the prefix Y. This as for components to be easily distiguished from those provided by React Material UI.

 # Potential Improvements